 Wall Height for this is slightly different than before.
 This time, 1000 corresponds to a wall of height 1, 2000 is height 2, etc.

 Start Height is a value between 0 – 999.
-To understand how start height corresponds to actual values in game, you can watch this video I made which gradually increases the start height values from 1 – 999.
+To understand how start height corresponds to actual values in game, you can watch this (video no longer exists sorry) video I made which gradually increases the start height values from 1 – 999.
 As you can see, the increase is very gradual, and the start height corresponds to just about 4 times more than the value says.
 So, a start height of 300 would be at about 1200 height in game.

 Walls of width 0 do not seem to break combo in game so you can use those freely.
 If you use them correctly, you can add a neat curtain effect that the player will see as the wall passes them.
 It’s harder to see this effect watching back the video but it’s very apparent in game and can add a lot to the music.